ibm-cloud-docs/vmwaresolutions/archiref/horizon/horizon-deploy-config.md

 You can use different licenses (including perpetual licenses) on different Horizon pods whether the pods are connected by CPA or not.
 You cannot mix different licenses within a pod since each pod only takes 1 type of license.
 For example, you cannot use both perpetual license and subscription license for a single pod.
 You also cannot use both the Horizon Apps Universal license and the Horizon Universal license for a single pod.
 Suppose you have two pods deployed, pod A on-premises and pod B on {{site.data.keyword.cloud_notm}} and the two pods are connected by CPA, you can use a different license type on each pod.
 For example, you can use the Horizon Enterprise perpetual license for pod A, and the new Horizon Universal license for pod B.

-The best subscription license you need for your Horizon 7 on {{site.data.keyword.cloud_notm}} deployment will depend on your use case.
+The best subscription license you need for your Horizon 7 deployment will depend on your use case.

 Here are some examples:
 * You are setting up a new H7 deployment for 2,000 VDI users on {{site.data.keyword.cloud_notm}}.
 There are no on-premises components.
 Purchase 2,000-user Horizon Universal license in this case.